wp-plugins/tp/readme.txt

 TweetPress, gives you all the tools you need to integrate your wordpress and twitter... based on the "Simple Twitter Connect" plugin, but highly customizable.

+= Key Features =

+* Allow your visitors to comment using their twitter ids
+* Adds a tweet button to your posts, so your visitors can share your content.
+* Allow your blog users to sign in with their twitter ids. one click signin!
+* Automatically publish new posts to a twitter account.

 == Changelog ==

+= 0.3 =
+* plugin automatically sets related twitter usernames to the source and post author if available.
+* the tweetbutton source is now the website twitter not the author's

 = 0.2 =
 * adding the "publish" function.